One Thing I Do Not Do With Social Media Scott Pauley

 • God gives more good days than bad.
 In reality, every day we are not in hell is a good day.

 • We must see the good even in evil days.
 God is good.
 All the time.
 One of Satan’s primary objectives is to get us to question the goodness of God.
-Refuse to allow yourself to become a mouthpiece for the enemies message!
+Refuse to allow yourself to become a mouthpiece for the enemy’s message!

 • Believers should speak more about God’s goodness than their bad circumstances.
 “Let my mouth be filled with thy praise and with thy honour all the day” (Psalm 71:8).

-• When we have a complaint we should take it to God.
+• When we have a complaint, we should take it to God.
 That is what the Psalmist often did!
 “I poured out my complaint before him; I showed before him my trouble” (Psalm 142:2).
 Turn your complaint into prayer.
 The Lord is the only one who can do anything about your situation.

-From time to time I may post a prayer request or need.
+From time to time, I may post a prayer request or need.
 I only want to do that if I believe it will glorify God and edify others.
 Yes, we all have bad days.
 No, everybody doesn’t need to hear about it.

 The one thing everyone needs to hear every day is this – God is good.